Algebraic Hastatic Order in One-Dimensional Two-Channel Kondo Lattice

-To conclude, we have found hastatic correlations to be nearly ubiquitous for strong coupling, and shown that these phases are heavy TLL whose Fermi surfaces can be understood within large-$N$.
-The two-channel Kondo insulator at $n_c = 1/4$ is particularly robust, which is relevant for predicted Majorana zero modes in two-dimensions \cite{Majorana2021}.
-In addition, we find the predicted hastatic order parameter associated with spinorial interference between sites, which is also indicative of RKKY physics.
-We also find signatures of a residual critical nature of the TLL; in the FM-HDW, the Luttinger parameter, $K$ decreases as $J$ increases, meaning the residual interactions are \emph{increasingly} repulsive as we approach strong coupling \cite{SM}, by contrast with the single-channel Kondo case \cite{Shibata1997,Khait2018}; further work is needed to resolve $K(J)$ in the HDW, and to address whether higher dimensional hastatic phases are non-Fermi liquids \cite{Inui2020}.
+To conclude, we find hastatic correlations to be nearly ubiquitous for strong coupling, and have shown that these regions are heavy TLL whose Fermi surfaces can be understood within large-$N$.
+The two-channel Kondo insulator at $n_c = 1/4$ is particularly robust, which is relevant for its predicted Majorana zero modes \cite{Majorana2021}.
+We also find a predicted hastatic order parameter associated with inter-site spinorial interference, which implicates RKKY physics, and signatures of a residual critical nature of the TLL: in the FM-HDW, the charge Luttinger parameter, $K$ decreases as $J$ increases, meaning the residual interactions are \emph{increasingly} repulsive approaching strong coupling \cite{SM}, opposite to the single-channel case \cite{Shibata1997,Khait2018}.
+Further work is needed to resolve $K(J)$ in the HDW and to address whether higher dimensional hastatic phases are non-Fermi liquids \cite{Jarrell1997,Inui2020,Hu2021}.

-We acknowledge stimulating discussions with Bryan K. Clark, Eduardo Miranda and Victor L. Quito.
-This work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award No. DE-SC0015891.

 \onecolumngrid